 They called it Lovers and Friends, Sweden.

-The two men holding the Panels were Tommy and Calle, a couple.
-Very nice people, a great support.
+The two men holding the Panels were Tommy Ek and Calle Andersson, a couple.
+Very nice people, and a great support.
 (The less organized Panel is mine, and it includes both Swedish and American names. )

 Tommy, who stands alone, became very depressed at times, and he was saved from several suicide attempts.
-He was really very depressed, also losing his sight so he could not paint, but suddenly he had a desperate burst of hope, because of DNCB.
-(The chemical used in the development of colour photographs, that for a while was thought to stop HIV if you painted it on your body.
-A Swedish man with HIV, living in San Francisco, came to Sweden to promote it, and he was very convincing, but it did not work, and he passed away.)
+He was really very depressed, also losing his sight so he could not paint, but suddenly he had a desperate burst of hope, because of DNCB; A chemical used in the development of color photographs, that for a while was thought to stop HIV if you painted it on your body.
+A Swedish man with HIV, Mats Ernmark, living in San Francisco, came to Sweden to promote it, and he was very convincing.

-Calle was struck with a number of diseases; expressive aphasia, brain damage and paralysis on one side.
-He only saw two colours, green and red, and the nurse that took care of him, said that he was lonely in his brain.
-He died about a year after Tommy.
+Calle was later struck with a number of diseases; expressive aphasia, brain damage and paralysis on one side.
+He only saw two colors, green and red, and the nurse that took care of him, said that he was lonely in his brain.
+He died about a year after Tommy, in 1995.

-When we had made the Panels, they were sent Express, Door-to Door, to Washington, DC, and one of the volunteers found them, so they were part of the display of the AIDS Memorial Quilt.
+When we had made the Panels, they were sent Express, Door-to Door, to Washington, DC, and one of the volunteers found them, so they were part of the display of the AIDS Memorial Quilt, in 1992.

 Tomorrow I will speak for a group of HIV positive people, I don´t know if there are any long time survivors among them, but after all those years, the situation is quite different from when I stood there, not knowing what to do.
 I will tell them this story.